 Our goal is to produce accurate data so insurance companies can accurately evaluate risk and insurance consumers feel confident their fire premiums are fair.
 We’re an independent, not-for-profit organization, and the criteria we use is evaluated by the Washington State Office of the Insurance Commissioner.

-The PC evaluation process recognizes your community’s efforts to provide citizens and property owners with effective fire protection.
+The PC evaluation process recognizes your community’s efforts to provide fire-protection for citizens and property owners.
 It also gives you objective insight into your community’s ability to suppress fires and helps you identify areas for improvement.

-Insurance companies generally offer lower premiums in areas with better protection, creating an economic incentive for communities to invest in their firefighting services.
+Insurance companies generally offer lower premiums in areas with better protection, creating an incentive for communities to improve and maintain fire protection.
 As part of the PC evaluation process, we also look at building code enforcement, which we’ll explain in more detail below.

 Engine companies, ladder companies, distribution of fire stations, automatic aid received, equipment carried on apparatus, apparatus maintenance, pumping capacity, reserve apparatus, department personnel staffing levels and training.

 Calculate required fire flows (in gallons-per-minute or gpm) for community buildings and compare the results to the water system's supply capacity.
 Look at hydrant size, type and installation, as well as how often fire hydrants and other water system components are inspected.

 Facilities, emergency dispatching system, dispatch personnel staffing levels and training.

 Fire code enforcement, public education, fire investigations and building code enforcement.